p2sr/rules/content/05_proof-standards.md

 On runs with multiple segments, demos must be recorded across loads - this is normally expected to be achieved via the `sar_autorecord` command, but categories may define different methods.

+The only websites allowed for uploading demos are Google Drive, and Mediafire.
+If you can't meet this requirement due to restrictions in your country then please request a waiver from a Moderator.
+We do not want anyone to have to make a purchase in order to submit their speedrun.
+Waivers will only be given out to those who cannot access these sites without an additional cost.

 For any category other than Challenge Mode, any custom `.vpk` files active during the run must be included in the run submission.
 They can be uploaded to a